Ready to explore West Kill Mountain, New York? Here's everything you need to know before you go!

 Parking is available near the Spruceton Road trailhead, though spaces can fill up on popular weekend days during peak foliage season.
 Starting early not only helps secure parking but also provides the best chances for wildlife sightings and clearer summit views before afternoon haze develops.

 The trail is suitable for solo hikers, though the remote sections mean it's wise to inform someone of your hiking plans.
-Families with older children who are comfortable with longer hikes will find this an excellent introduction to the more challenging Catskill peaks, while experienced hikers appreciate it as part of longer Devil's Path adventures.
+Families with older children who are comfortable with longer hikes and elevation gain will find this an excellent introduction to the more challenging Catskill peaks, while experienced hikers appreciate it as part of longer Devil's Path adventures.

 Leave No Trace principles are especially important here to preserve the pristine character that makes West Kill Mountain such a special destination.
 Pack out all trash, stay on designated trails, and respect the wildlife that calls this mountain home.